So! Do you want to race?! Well then, let’s see what car you got!

 Apart from that, the NA to NB Miatas is really reliable and is also great as a daily driver.
 With as little as coil-overs though, the Miata regardless of generation and year model can become a really big threat, especially on the autocross.

 Why?
-Well, the Mazda Miata MX5 has all the things needed for a winning sports car; it's light, therefore, has great power to weight ratio, the manual transmissions are smooth and precise, is rear-wheel-drive, and most of all…it have a nearly perfect weight distribution.
+Well, the Mazda Miata MX5 for sale has all the things needed for a winning sports car; it's light, therefore, has great power to weight ratio, the manual transmissions are smooth and precise, is rear-wheel-drive, and most of all…it have a nearly perfect weight distribution.

 Also, the NA has pop-up headlights which everyone loves